CSAIL-Arch-Sec/Metior/README.md

 This repository contains the code required to reproduce Figure 7 of Case Study I.
 Specifically, it contains code that:

-1. Models varying secure cache architectures (including MIRAGE) under different configurations.
+1. Models varying secure cache architectures under different configurations.
 2. Performs Monte Carlo simulations using these models to derive the probabilistic observations under a cache-occupancy attack scenario.
 3. Derives the Maximal Leakage for each attack strategy considered, plotting the space sweep using matplotlib.